 - Advanced costs

-In terms of lawyer trust account rules, each legal jurisdiction is different; however, there are some standard guidelines.
+In terms of attorney trust account rules, each legal jurisdiction is different; however, there are some standard guidelines.
 First, the money belongs to the client.
-Therefore, the attorney cannot access it until it is earned through billable work.
+The attorney cannot access it until it is earned through billable work.
 Second, these funds cannot commingle with any other accounts.
 For example, you cannot transfer unearned trust money from the trust account to an operating account—or cash out unearned charges.

-Lastly, the law firm needs to uphold detailed and accurate records of all funds coming in and out of the account—specifics vary by state.
-Ensure trust accounting compliance with this resource, which provides specific state bar rules for each U.S. state.
+Lastly, the law firm needs to uphold detailed and accurate records of all funds coming in and out of the IOLTA trust account—specifics vary by state.
+Ensure attorney trust accounting compliance with this resource, which provides specific state bar rules for each U.S. state.

-Setting up a detailed and well-managed trust accounting system is crucial for maintaining compliance.
-It also may be a requirement (in some jurisdictions).
-Below are best practices for efficiently and adequately handling client trust funds that abide by lawyer trust account rules.
+Setting up detailed and well-managed attorney trust accounting is crucial for maintaining compliance.
+A trust accounting system also may be a requirement (in some jurisdictions).
+Below are best practices for efficiently and adequately handling client trust funds that abide by attorney trust account rules.

-First, create a lawyer trust account.
+The first step in trust accounting for lawyers is to create a trust account.
 This is typically performed in two ways.

 Pooled Trust Account